Unity-Technologies/com.unity.multiplayer.docs/docs/components/networktransform.md

 `NetworkTransform` always synchronizes positions from the server to the clients and position changes on the clients are not allowed.
 Netcode for GameObjects comes with a sample containing a `ClientNetworkTransform`.
 This transform synchronizes the position of the owner client to the server and all other client allowing for client authoritative gameplay.

-You can use the existing `ClientNetworkTransform` that lives inside the Multiplayer Samples Utilities package.
-You can add this package via the `Package Manager` window in the Unity Editor by selecting `add from Git URL` and adding the following URL: `https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop.git?path=/Packages/com.unity.multiplayer.samples.coop#main`.
+You can use the existing ClientNetworkTransform in the Multiplayer Samples Utilities package.<br />
+To add the Multiplayer Samples Utilities package:

+- Open the Package Manager by selecting Window > Package Manager.
+- Select the plus button (+) > Add from git URL....
+- Copy and paste the following Git URL: https://github.com/Unity-> Technologies/com.unity.multiplayer.samples.coop.git?path=/Packages/com.unity.multiplayer.samples.coop#main
+- Select Add.

 Optionally, you can directly add this line to your `manifest.json` file:
 `"com.unity.multiplayer.samples.coop": "https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop.git?path=/Packages/com.unity.multiplayer.samples.coop#main"`